Mineplex-LLC/StudioExample-SurvivalGames/README.md

 This project is a basic Survival Games implementation for the Mineplex Studio platform with the purpose of showcasing the capabilities of the Mineplex Studio environment.

-Access to the close alpha is required to use the Mineplex SDK and Studio Client.
 This project is not intended to be used as a standalone game, but rather as a reference for developers to understand how to use the Mineplex SDK and Studio Client to create games for the Mineplex Studio platform.